lobrylab/PitViper/README.md

   pitviper_env             /home/paularthur/miniconda3/envs/pitviper_env
 ```

-Once `pitviper_env` is created, you can run `run.sh` script from command-line, it should run a server with `Flask` in background and open PitViper GUI in your default web browser:
+Once `pitviper_env` is created, you can run the `run.sh` script from the command line, it should launch a server using `Flask` in the background and open the PitViper GUI in your default web browser:

 ```bash
 $ ./run.sh